awasedo/kattis-submissions/README.md

 # kattis
 A repository for all my approved https://open.kattis.com/ submissions!
 Tack Rickard, om du råkar se någon gång för att du introducerade mig till Kattis!
+By the way some of these solutions are kind of shitty, but they work :)

 * [Hello World!](https://open.kattis.com/problems/hello)